Vishal700-cmd/DOCKER-PROJECT/README.md

 2.Database Tier:-Where the application Database engine and Database is hosted.
 The database is only accessible from Web Tier only.

 <img src="https://www.codeproject.com/KB/applications/1262641/Single_Server_-_Two_Tier.png" width="500" height="300">
+## I am Going to decribe the hole Project
+# 1. Pre-configurations
 This Project is related to Docker Compose and the file is in yml.
 I do this Project on base OS REDHAT 8 or RHEL8.
 In RHEL8 configure the Docker after that pull the images from docker Hub.